CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Register ACME account

-First we need to create private RSA key which is associated with later registered account.
-The key can by used for revoking issued certificate even when private key of certificate isn't available.
+First, we need to create a private RSA key which is associated with a later registered account.
+The key can be used for revoking the issued certificate even when the private key of the certificate isn't available.

 ```yaml
     - name: Generate private key for ACME account